Nate-Cheney/homelab/README.md

 ## Homelab

 This repository contains the configuration and documentation for my homelab.

+I originally ran these services in dedicated VMs on a Proxmox server and relied on memory to manage everything.
+By documenting 'everything' I hope to increase the maintainability of my homelab.

 ## Goals